dschapman/dschapman/README.md

 ### Hi there 👋

 My name is Daniel.
 I write poems, articles, and tinker with code.
-My background is in the liberal arts (English Literature) but I've worked in cybersecurity and non-profit communications.

 #### 🔭 I’m currently working on
 - Maintaining [my website](/dschapman/my-website), built with GatsbyJS and complete with functioning link previews.